Cornelius Cash: Pro career

-Cash, a forward, was selected by the Milwaukee Bucks in the second round (24th pick overall) of the 1975 NBA draft and by the San Diego Sails in the second round of the 1975 ABA draft.
+Cash was selected by the Milwaukee Bucks in the second round (24th pick overall) of the 1975 NBA draft and by the San Diego Sails in the second round of the 1975 ABA draft.
+He was cut by the Bucks before the season.

-Cash played for the Detroit Pistons (1976-77) in the NBA for six games.
+He played for the Detroit Pistons (1976-77) in the NBA for six games and then played abroad in Belgium, Yugoslavia, and Brazil.